IncredulousMonk/CnC_Generals_Zero_Hour/README.md

 - The main-menu screen needs tweaking.
 The transparency is a bit off.
 The exit dialog shows transparency problems too.
 - Most of the main-menu buttons don't work yet.
 The Options menu is likely to be my next task.
+- 2D sound works, music works, but I don't have an SDL library for 3D (positional) sound.
+I may have to look at OpenAL.
 - Everything else.

 ## Dependencies

-I'm using SDL3, SDL_ttf 3 (fonts), and SDL_image 3 (loading .tga images), so you'll have to install those libraries.
+I'm using SDL3, SDL_ttf 3 (fonts), SDL_image 3 (loading .tga images), and SDL_sound (decoding .mp3 files), so you'll have to install those libraries.

 I'm using FFmpeg to replace Bink, so I installed libavformat-dev, libswscale-dev, and libavdevice-dev.